 - Start brushing the stain gently.
 (Use circular motions).

-- Repeat the process until the stain is entirely out, and the shoe color looks even.
+- Repeat the process until the stain is entirely out and the shoe colour looks even.

 This method requires a lot of patience.
 If you're short on that (as many of us are), it's best to use another way.

 You can use this hack for all kinds of white shoes, including white sneakers, fabric shoes, and white leather loafers.